atlassian/data-center-helm-charts/docs/docs/examples/storage/aws/s3/CONFLUENCE.md

 # AWS S3 Attachments Storage

 Since 8.1.0 Confluence supports storing attachments in AWS S3.
-To enable this feature, define bucket name and AWS region in `confluence.s3AttachmentsStorage`, for example:
+To enable this feature, update the image `tag` to `8.1.0` and define bucket name and AWS region in `confluence.s3AttachmentsStorage`, for example:

 ```yaml
 confluence: